Graeme N. Smith

 Graeme Neil Smith (born 1963) is a Canadian obstetrician.
-He is Head of the Department of Obstetrics and Gynaecology in the Faculty of Health Sciences at Queen's University and clinician-scientist at Kingston General Hospital Research Institute.
+He is the former Head of the Department of Obstetrics and Gynaecology in the Faculty of Health Sciences at Queen's University and clinician-scientist at Kingston General Hospital Research Institute.

 Early life and education

 Smith was born in 1963.
 He earned his medical degree and PhD from the University of Western Ontario and earned his Royal College of Surgeons of Canada certification at Queen's University.

 Career

 After completing sub-specialty training in Maternal-Fetal Medicine at the University of Toronto in 1999, Smith joined the faculty of Obstetrics and Gynecology at Queen's University.
 In 2003, he received the Premier's Research Excellence Award.

-In 2011, Smith began the MotHERS Program Mothers Health Education, Research and Screening) at Kingston General Hospital.
+In 2011, Smith began the MotHERS Program (Mothers Health Education, Research and Screening) at Kingston General Hospital.
 His research team developed an app called "Maternelle" which allowed mothers and their family doctor to track their patients health during pregnancy.
 Two years later, Smith was appointed Head of the Department of Obstetrics and Gynaecology in the Faculty of Health Sciences at Queen's University.

 By 2016, his team received a $9.8 million grant from the Canadian Institutes of Health Research to continue their research into maternal and child health.
 He was later reappointed Head of the Department of Obstetrics and Gynaecology in the Faculty of Health Sciences at Queen's University for another five-year term.